Category: Uncategorized

-My newest book “A Snapshot of Kinston & Lenoir County During WWII” is scheduled for release on Friday May 3, 2024.
+My newest book “A Snapshot of Kinston & Lenoir County During WWII” is scheduled for release on Friday May 10, 2024.
 The book debut will be celebrated with a book signing and WWII display, featuring some Kinston/Lenoir County specific photos and memorabilia.
 My 1943 WWII Jeep will be on display outside the Queen Street Deli, where the debut events will be centered.
 I’m also hoping to arrange a couple of WWII “soldiers” to dress out and add a little ambiance to the day’s activities.
-Plans are still tentative and could change due to publishing demands; such as final edits, etc.
+Stop by and view the displays and check out my new book at the Queen Street Deli, best food in downtown Kinston

 Topsail Island Historical Society